mghextreme/blu-presenter/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-For questions or issues, please visit: https://github.com/mghextreme/blu-presenter/issues
+For questions or issues, please visit the [GitHub issues page](https://github.com/mghextreme/blu-presenter/issues).

+### Font Licenses

+The fonts included in this project (`app/src/fonts/`) are licensed under the SIL Open Font License (OFL), which is compatible with GPL-3.0.
+See [app/src/fonts/OFL.txt](app/src/fonts/OFL.txt) for full license details and copyright notices for each font.